A Kiwi Holiday Hotspot!

 A 10-minute drive south from the city on the State Highway 29 will lead you to McLaren Falls Park.
 Of course, the waterfall is the highlight but walking tracks around the lake make it worthwhile.
 By day, make use of the free BBQs in this stunning picnic area.
 By night, stay in the campgrounds or the McLaren Falls Park Hostel, so you can go see the glowworms lining the Waterfall Track.

-More waterfall action lies southwest of Tauranga, a 25-minute drive which is signposted off Welcome Bay Rd.
+More waterfall action lies southwest of Tauranga, a 25-minute drive which is signposted off Welcome Bay Road.
 Take advantage of the detours off the main waterfall track to go to different lookouts.

 The Mount at Mt Maunganui